-Middlefield Real Estate Dividend Class (formerly Middlefield Global Real Estate Class) (the "Fund") is a mutual fund class of Middlefield Mutual Funds Limited.
+Middlefield Real Estate Dividend Class (the "Fund") is a mutual fund class of Middlefield Mutual Funds Limited.
 The Fund is authorized to issue series of shares designated as Series A and F. The Fund's objective is to provide a stable level of income and maximize long-term total return by investing primarily in equities as well as equity-related and fixed income securities of issuers operating in the real estate sector.